 PLEASE READ THIS ENTIRE PAGE CAREFULLY BEFORE SUBMITTING AN APPLICATION

-The United States Committee of the International Council on Monuments and Sites (US/ICOMOS) is seeking non-U.S. citizen graduate students and young professionals specialized in historic preservation and heritage conservation to participate in an international exchange program in the United States during the summer of 2018.
-Participants will be assigned to three-month, practical working internships, under professional supervision, with a public or private nonprofit preservation organization.
+The United States Committee of the International Council on Monuments and Sites (US/ICOMOS) is seeking graduate students and young professionals specialized in historic preservation and heritage conservation to participate in an International Exchange Program (IEP) during the summer of 2022.
+Participants will be assigned to three-month, practical working internships, under professional supervision, with a public or private nonprofit preservation organization (IEP Hosts).
 These positions are for interns with a bachelor’s degree at minimum in a preservation or conservation-related field: architecture, conservation, landscape architecture, cultural resource management, interpretation, archaeology, industrial archaeology, history or cultural tourism.
-Applicants whose first language is English, or who can demonstrate a great fluency in the language, may qualify for positions as historians or for projects requiring the preparation of written reports and other materials.

-Projects are varied, and correspond to the needs and requirements of the host agencies.
+Projects are varied, and correspond to the needs and requirements of IEP Host organizations.
 The host office defines the project to be completed; an internship is not an independent research opportunity.
 Applicants may indicate a preference for the type of project they wish to be assigned, but must be willing to accept any position, which may be located anywhere in the world.
 Assignments are made on the basis of the best match between the proposed project and the individual’s background and skills, and in consideration of the entire pool of applicants.

 This program is not a study tour or a preservation course; the internships are based on the principle of hands-on experience, learning by doing.
 Interns are assigned projects that they are expected to execute and complete with the same degree of professionalism and responsibility as project staff.
-Interns follow the hours of host office staff, which varies between a 35 and 40 hour week, 5 days a week.
+Interns follow the hours of host office staff, which vary between 35- and 40-hours, 5 days per week.

-Interns are required to submit evaluations, reports, presentations and photos at specified times in order to receive full payment of their stipend and travel award.
+IEP Interns are required to submit evaluations, reports, social media posts at specified times in order to receive full payment of their stipend.

 All work materials are provided by the host office.
-Participants must pay for travel to and from Washington, DC (for orientation and closing sessions) and to and from the IEP host site.
-Depending on program funding, travel awards may be available to subsidize some or all of the travel costs.
-In 2016 and 2017, full travel costs for all interns were covered by US/ICOMOS program funding.
+Participants must pay for travel to and from Washington, DC (for closing sessions) and to and from the IEP host site.
+From 2016 – 2019, full travel costs for all interns were covered by US/ICOMOS program funding.

 US/ICOMOS does not assume civil or financial responsibility for interns beyond the stipend amount and is not liable for any additional expense.
 Before leaving their own countries, participants must obtain private health insurance that will cover them during their entire stay.
-US/ICOMOS provides limited, supplementary insurance for travel, only.
+US/ICOMOS provides limited, supplementary insurance.
 Interns are advised also to obtain an international driver’s license before leaving home.

 Graduate students and young professionals (within 1-3 years of university graduation), fluent in English, are eligible to apply.
-No spouses or families can be accommodated.
+No spouses or families will be accommodated.

-The selection process for the US/ICOMOS International Exchange Program is highly competitive; approximately one in five applications is successful.
+The selection process for the US/ICOMOS International Exchange Program is highly competitive; approximately one in fifteen applications is successful.

 How to Apply

 You will need a Google account to use our online application form.
-Once you have a Google account, follow this link to the online application form.
+Once you have a Google account, go to https://forms.gle/LT2wsh1FW9QrkwSn6 to apply online using the form.
 The form will collect:

 - Information about you, your educational background, your experience, and internship preferences;

-- A 500-word essay in English describing the reasons for wanting to participate in the program and how completion of an internship overseas will contribute to the applicant’s career;
+- A 500-word essay in English describing the reasons you want to participate in the program and how completion of an internship overseas will contribute to your career;

-Please note the file size and file type restrictions on the form.
+Please note: there are specific file size and file type restrictions on the form.

 Letters of Recommendation

-Additionally, two letters of recommendation from professors or employers attesting to your professional competency and suitability to represent your country.
-Recommendations should be confidential and must be emailed to the IEP Committee separate from the application form.
+Additionally, two Letters of Recommendation from professors or employers attesting to the applicant’s professional competency and suitability to represent their country.
+Recommendations should be confidential and emailed directly to the IEP Coordinator (directions are included on the application form).

 For overseas applicants: US/ICOMOS cannot require membership in your national committee and / or in ICOMOS international, however it is very strongly suggested.
 All other conditions being equal, an applicant who is a member of their national committee will be considered more favorably than one who is not.

 Applicants will be considered for all positions for which they are qualified.
-Note that applicants apply to the program, not a specific country or internship.
-Also note that, in some instances, well-qualified applicants may not be selected if no matching placement opportunity is available.
+Applicants apply to the program, not a specific country or internship.

-The US/ICOMOS IEP Committee will review all applications and make initial selections.
-The intern application materials are then sent to the host organization for review and approval.
+Once the IEP Committee has made recommendations for intern assignments, the intern application materials are sent to the host organization for review and approval.
 Host organizations have final approval over the intern.
 Therefore, the review and selection procedure is essentially conducted in two stages, meaning it can take some time.

 Final notification of acceptance will be made (again by email) as soon as the host organization agrees to accept the intern.
-An information packet will then be sent out to all successful final applicants.
+An information packet will then be sent out to all successful applicants via email.

 Questions about the application process should be directed to the IEP Program Coordinator, US/ICOMOS: IEP [at] usicomos.org.